The Best Restaurants in Bhaktapur

 Most people come to Bhaktapur just as a day trip but if you have more time, it is easy to spend 2-3 days in Bhaktapur.

-If you decide to spend a few days in Bhaktapur, here are some of your best options for hotels:
+If you decide to spend a few days in Bhaktapur, here are some of the best hotels for every budget:

 FAQs: Best Restaurants in Bhaktapur